rugk/borg-cron-helper/tests/README.md

 ## How to run?
 Generally, please have a look at [the Travis-CI configuration file](../.travis.yml).
 The tests should, however, be able to run locally fine.
-But there are some envorimental variables you may need to set before running the tests.
+But there are some environmental variables you need to set before running the tests in order, particularly you need to adjust your `PATH` to include the custom borg binary.
+Each test scripts mentions the required environmental variables.

 To run the shellcheck tests, you have to install [`shellcheck`](https://github.com/koalaman/shellcheck), of course.

-You need to [`shunit2`](https://github.com/kward/shunit2) (clone it into this `tests/` dir) and when running the tests with the "real borg" binary, of course, `borg`.
+You need to [`shunit2`](https://github.com/kward/shunit2) (clone it into this `/tests/shunit2` dir) and when running the tests with the "real borg" binary `borg` needs to be installed.

 All tests are usual `.sh` files.
 They may require a specific shell or be POSIX-compatible, just look at the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 If the shell is installed, the shebang should take care of it.

-The tests can, however, usually run separately, i.e. you can still run the unit tests, even when you do not want to install shellcheck.
+Each tests can, however, usually run separately, i.e. you can still run the unit tests, even when you do not want to install shellcheck.

 ## Automatic execution